 This instruction will move the first variable into the second variable.
 It is more like a copy because the original variable does not change its number because of the move instruction.

-When you are finished the Occupancy Count Challenge, click the Check button to test the circuit.
+When you have finished the Occupancy Count Challenge, click the Check button to test the circuit.

 We have two given variables labeled Temperature Fahrenheit and Temperature Celsius.
 When the When Convert C input is on the Temperature Fahrenheit is converted to Celsius and the result is placed in a variable called Converted to Celsius.